 You may have heard of The Alchemist, a brewery based in Waterbury, Vermont.
 They are responsible for the legendary Heady Topper, considered one of the best American IPAs.
-Demand for it is huge, so at times it’s almost impossible to get your hands on one.
 What does that have to do with this beer?
 Well, it was The Alchemist’s founder, Jon Kimmich, that developed the recipe for Ipswich Ale’s Celia Saison – so in terms of craft beer pedigree, that’s pretty impressive.
 Note also its clever name: it actually uses Celia hops and simultaneously references those with Celiac Disease – their target customer.
 Celia Saison is a sorghum-based, Belgian-inspired summery beer with just a touch of orange on the palate.

 The Burning Brothers take their unusual name from the former careers of founders Dane Breimhorst and Thom Foss.
 The two met as fire eaters in the circus!
 They rekindled (get it?) their friendship over a shared passion for home brewing.
-When Breimhorst was diagnosed with Celiac Disease, they decided to launch this completely gluten-free brewery.
 With a whole host of year-round and seasonal brews (including 2 IPAs), their Roasted Coffee Strong Ale truly stands out from the crowd.

 Easily available all over the country, Dogfish Head Brewery is a mainstay on the craft beer scene.
-They also happen to brew a pretty amazing gluten-free beer, made with sorghum.
 The Tweason’ale is released quarterly (between their seasonal offerings) and has gluten-free beer lovers lining up to stock their coolers.
 It is flavored with strawberries and a touch of buckwheat honey, giving it a sweet flavor and making this is a seriously drinkable beer.

 4. RedBridge Lager (Gluten-free)

 Well, we all knew that the macro breweries would get in on the gluten-free trend, and Anheuser-Busch has answered the call.
-Their RedBridge lager is made with sorghum, and to be honest, it just doesn’t taste that different from their typical lager offerings.
+Redbridge lager is made with sorghum and it does not differ from their typical lager offerings.
 Is this a compliment?
 Probably not.
 That said, if you are looking for a basic, pretty low-cost gluten-free beer to quaff at a BBQ or the beach, this is a good go-to.

 5. Codename: Superfan (Gluten-reduced)

-Odd13 Brewing is dedicated to staying ahead of the curve on gluten-reduced beers, in great part because owner Ryan Scott’s beer-loving wife Kristen has a gluten allergy.
+Point to note here is owner Ryan Scott’s beer-loving wife Kristen has a gluten allergy.
+So we can see Odd13 Brewing stay ahead of the curve on gluten-reduced beers.
 To get gluten-free beer lovers in on the hazy IPA trend, they have crafted their Codename: Superfan.
-It is a cloudy, hazy and juicy burst of hops that could do battle with any regular hazy IPA on the market.

 6. Delicious IPA (Gluten-reduced)